Particular/docs.particular.net/transports/upgrades/asb-6to7.md

 ## Sanitization

-Azure Service Bus entities have path and name rules that limit the allowed characters and maximum length.
-NServiceBase derives entity names from endpoint and event names; these derived names may fail Azure Service Bus validation.
-Sanitization is a process that modifies entity names so that the broker can use them.
+Azure Service Bus entities have path and naming rules that limit the allowed characters and maximum length.
+NServiceBus derives entity names from endpoint and event names; these derived names may fail Azure Service Bus validation.
+Sanitization allows to modify entity names to meet the namning rules of the broker.

 In Versions 6 and below sanitization was performed by default and the MD5 algorithm was used to truncate entity names.
-In Versions 7 and above, the sanitization has to be enabled and configured explicitly.
+In Versions 7 and above, the sanitization has to configured explicitly.

 In order to maintain backward compatibility, [register a custom sanitization strategy](/transports/azure-service-bus/legacy/sanitization.md#automated-sanitization-backward-compatibility-with-versions-6-and-below).